CORNEAL TRANSPLANT SURGERY

 Descemet’s stripping automated endothelial keratoplasty (DSAEK) is used where smaller incisions are used during the surgery.
 The corneal graft can also be secured without the use of stitches.

 Benefits of Posterior Lamellar Keratoplasty/Endothelial Keratoplasty

-If a significant cataract (cloudy lens) is present, the cataract may be removed at the time of the corneal transplant operation and an intraocular lens is implanted.
+If a substantial cataract (cloudy lens) exists, it may be removed during the corneal transplant procedure and an intraocular lens implanted.

-In most instances, first-time corneal transplants may be performed without the need for oral immunosuppression, and only eyedrop medication is required.
-Unlike other forms of organ transplantation, corneal transplantation may be repeated several times if previous transplants have failed.
-However, the success rate of repeat transplants becomes lower with each transplant and anti-rejection tablets may be required to prevent graft rejection in the subsequent transplants.
+In most cases, first-time corneal transplants can be performed with no oral immunosuppression; only eyedrop medication is needed.
+In contrast to other types of organ transplantation, corneal transplantation can be performed multiple times if prior transplants fail.
+The success rate of repeat transplants, however, decreases with each transplant, and anti-rejection tablets may be used to prevent graft rejection in subsequent transplants.

 ARTIFICIAL CORNEA TRANSPLANT

 An artificial corneal transplant is an alternate treatment for eyes that have undergone many failed corneal transplants or eyes with complicated cornea and ocular surface problems.
 The Boston Keratoprosthesis is a well-established artificial corneal transplant in the world today.

 The Boston KPro is an artificial cornea made of clear plastic with tissue tolerance and optical qualities.
 The Boston KPro can now successfully treat even the most difficult corneal disorders and blinding cornea conditions.

 In those with severe blinding corneal disorders, the Boston KPro implantation may be the best possible option for recovering long-term vision.